 One 2014 study suggests that the zero-gravity nature of inversion can reduce compression.
 The authors of the study also noted that inversion may potentially prevent disability from back problems.
 This could also reduce the need for spinal surgery.

-Another 2012 study from Disability and Rehabilitationfound that people with lumbar disease reduced their need for surgery six weeks after using inversion therapy.
+A from Disability and Rehabilitation found that people with lumbar disease reduced their need for surgery six weeks after using inversion therapy.

-The types of inversion exercises a person can do depend on the equipment available.
+The inversion exercises a person can do depends on the equipment available.

 Inversion chairs use similar concepts as the table.
 The major difference is that a person will sit instead of stand.
 These run between $150 and $450, depending on the brand and model.